luisabellan/React-Testing-TV-Show-project/README.md

 # TV Show

-Wrote tests for React application.
+Wrote tests for React application that shows episodes from the '80s classic Stranger Things.
 ### Objectives

 - use mocks in unit tests